-Figurative to Abstraction reveals Basbous’ exploration of the relationship between form and material, alongside a preparatory drawing revealing his approach to sculpture.
+Exhibited at Cromwell Place in London by Tabari Artspace Gallery, the exhibition Figurative to Abstraction revealed sculptor Alfred Basbous’ exploration of the relationship between form and material, alongside a preparatory drawing revealing his approach to sculpture.

-The Alfred Basbous Foundation committee, faithful to the sculptor's positivity and desire for the preservation of beauty and freedoms, chose to release a focused selection that demonstrates Basbous's artistic aesthetic, with the diverse mediums used in the process of exploring the most beautiful form and shape.
-Alongside a preparatory drawing, the selected works reveal research into shapes, lines and materiality from wood to metal, offering a glimpse into what will be shown in the foundation in the new season.
+The Alfred Basbous Foundation committee, faithful to the sculptor's positivity and desire for the preservation of beauty and freedoms, chose to release a focused selection that demonstrated Basbous's artistic aesthetic, with the diverse mediums used in the process of exploring the most beautiful form and shape.
+Alongside a preparatory drawing, the selected works revealed research into shapes, lines, and materiality from wood to metal, offering a glimpse into what would be shown in the foundation in the new season.